-- Wai 2358 is about the Crown’s resource management reforms, which the claimants say are happening without a plan to recognise and provide for Māori rights and interests in water.
+- Wai 2358 claim – which concerned the Crown’s resource management reforms, which the claimants said were proceeding without a plan to recognise and provide for Māori rights and interests in water.

 Stage 1 of the inquiry

-Hearings for Stage 1 of the inquiry were held in July 2012.
-The hearings dealt with Māori water rights as at 1840, and the impact of the Crown’s proposed sale of shares in State-owned power companies.
-The Tribunal released an interim Stage 1 report in August 2012 and its final report in December 2012.
+Hearings for stage one of the inquiry were held in 2012 under urgency.
+The hearings dealt with Māori rights and interests in water as of 1840, and the impact of the Crown’s proposed sale of shares in state-owned power companies.
+The Tribunal released an interim stage one report in August 2012 and its final report for stage one in December 2012.